kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/rest@lfNFDZZNdrB0lbEaMtU71.md

 # REST

-A REST API (Representational State Transfer Application Programming Interface) is an architectural style for designing networked applications.
-It relies on standard HTTP methods (GET, POST, PUT, DELETE) to interact with resources, which are represented as URIs (Uniform Resource Identifiers).
-REST APIs are stateless, meaning each request from a client to a server must contain all the information needed to understand and process the request.
-They use standard HTTP status codes to indicate the outcome of requests and often communicate in formats like JSON or XML.
-REST APIs are widely used due to their simplicity, scalability, and ease of integration with web services and applications.
+REST API is an architectural style using standard HTTP methods (GET, POST, PUT, DELETE) to interact with URI-represented resources.
+It's stateless, requiring complete request information, uses HTTP status codes, and typically communicates via JSON/XML.
+Popular for simplicity and scalability.

 Visit the following resources to learn more: